samherrmann/serveit/README.md

 # serveit
-A simple HTTP file server
+A simple HTTP file server in a single executable file.

 ## Installation